-The directives: "Requires Mount", "Mount Point", "Mount Command", and "Unmount Command" apply to removable filesystems such as USB.
+As of version 1.39.5, the directives "Requires Mount", "Mount Point", "Mount Command", and "Unmount Command" apply to removable filesystems such as USB.

-Requires Mount = yes|no You must set this directive to yes for removable devices such as USB unless they are automounted, and to no for all other devices (tapes/files).
+Requires Mount = <yes|no> You must set this directive to yes for removable devices such as USB unless they are automounted, and to no for all other devices (tapes/files).
 This directive indicates if the device requires to be mounted to be read, and if it must be written in a special way.
-If it set, Mount Point, Mount Command, and Unmount Command directives must also be defined.
+If it set, Mount Point, Mount Command, Unmount Command directives must also be defined.

-Mount Point = directory Directory where the device can be mounted.
+Mount Point = <directory> Directory where the device can be mounted.

-Mount Command = name-string Command that must be executed to mount the device.
+Mount Command = <name-string> Command that must be executed to mount the device.
 Before the command is executed, %a is replaced with the Archive Device, and %m with the Mount Point.